University of North Carolina at Chapel Hill student housing: Parker Community

 Teague is the last of the residence halls in the Parker community.
 It was also built in 1958 and like Parker, is only three stories tall.
-It houses 171 residents and four Resident Advisors.
-The rooms are arranged in a suite style with balcony access.
+It houses 171 residents and four resident advisors.
+The rooms are arranged in a suite-style with balcony access.
 There are study rooms, kitchens, ice machines, a laundry room, a TV room, lounges, a basketball court, and vending machines for the residents to enjoy.
 Teague is also where the Chinese Living-Learning Community is.
-Residents participating in this program are given a chance to develop their lingual skills outside of the classroom as well as immerse themselves into the culture of Spanish-speaking countries.
-Students will participate in both service and social activities that incorporate Spanish language and culture.
+Residents participating in this program are given a chance to develop their lingual skills outside of the classroom as well as immerse themselves in the culture of Spanish-speaking countries.
+Students will participate in both service and social activities that incorporate the Spanish language and culture.

 Teague is named after Claude Edward Teague, the university's longtime business manager.
 Trained as a lawyer, he received an undergraduate degree from UNC in 1912.
-He became a high school principal and superintendent before serving in the army during World War I. Upon his return he became the business manager of the North Carolina College for Women, now called the University of North Carolina at Greensboro.
+He became a high school principal and superintendent before serving in the army during World War I. Upon his return, he became the business manager of the North Carolina College for Women, now called the University of North Carolina at Greensboro.
 He moved to the University of North Carolina in 1943 until his retirement in 1957.